lucianonooijen/Personal-Website/content/english.md

 # Relevant work experience

-### Eneco/Dept (Software engineer, freelance)

-##### May 2019 to -

-Through Dept/Bytecode I am currently working in a feature team, within the Eneco web-sales department, working on an innovative tool that will play a crucial role in the customer journey once finished.

-The technology stack used is mainly based on Typescript/Javascript and ReactJS.
-Project management is based around the Agile/Scrum philosophy.
-To ensure quality of the software, unit tests, integration tests and end-to-end tests are written for test-automation, and where possible, development is test-driven.

 ### Bytecode Digital Agency */ Co-founder, technical lead*

 ##### May 2018 to -

-At Bytecode, my activities are mostly focused on software architecture and working with clients and our business developers to translate concepts into working software that will last.
+At Bytecode, my activities are mostly focused on software architecture and working with clients and our business developers to translate concepts into working enterprise applications that will last.

 Currently, I am the person responsible for the quality of the code/software we deliver.
 My focus is to present the best possible solution for our clients, and to avoid creating technical debt.
 This responsibility also applies to our coding standards, internal software, cyber security and cloud infrastructure.